Gahlasimmi/data_warehouse_mining/README.md

 Roll No.: 2229016

-Hobbiea: Calligraphy
+Hobbies: Calligraphy

-Intrest In: Digital Design
+Interest In: Digital Design